oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure.html.markdown

 * `netmask` - (Required) (Updatable) The netmask for the control plane network.
 * `ntp_server` - (Required) (Updatable) The list of NTP server IP addresses.
 Maximum of 3 allowed.
 * `shape` - (Required) The shape of the Exadata infrastructure.
 The shape determines the amount of CPU, storage, and memory resources allocated to the instance.
+* `storage_count` - (Optional) The number of storage servers for the Exadata infrastructure.
 * `time_zone` - (Required) (Updatable) The time zone of the Exadata infrastructure.
 For details, see [Exadata Infrastructure Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
+* `additional_storage_count` - The requested number of additional storage servers for the Exadata infrastructure.

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values